NishiBangar/node-angular-mongo-resfulAPI/README.md

        npm install
 3. Next, navigate to *client/* folder (front-end implementation) from your terminal.
 You will find a Bower file, **bower.json**.
 Now run the following command to install libraries that supports front-end.

-       bower intall
+       bower install
-4. Finally, enter the address *localhost:300* in your preferred browser, this will render the homepage of BookStore application.
+4. Finally, enter the address *localhost:3000* in your preferred browser, this will render the homepage of BookStore application.

 Voilà!
 Bonne Chance!